• Skip to primary navigation

 alexmakowicki@nmhu.edu

 Alex grew up in the Hudson Valley and graduated from Walsh University with a degree in Environmental Science and three years of division 2 lacrosse.
-Afterwards he looked towards internships and seasonal jobs to travel the country and explore new ecosystems.
+He worked seasonal jobs to travel the country.
 He enjoys spending time on his mountain bike and exploring trails with his dog Tito.
-In previous positions he has driven swamp buggies to field sites, held burn lines on the water truck and has seen whales migrating while removing French Broom.
+His favorite ecosystems are wetlands and tall grass prairies because of the diversity of plants and the awesome benefits they provide.

 Monitoring Technician